mogya/twitter/readme.markdown

 caution
 ------------
 This is NOT new version of [tm_twitter_api][tm_twitter_api].
 This library doesn't keep compatiblility with tm_twitter_api.
 Also, this library is still under working.
+I'll add much imcompatible change to this library.
 I don't recommend to use this library for your products at this time.

   [tm_twitter_api]: https://github.com/mogya/tm_twitter_api